Artificial Intelligence Induces Anxiety and Shifts Skill Requirements

-I was interviewed by Weuters on the question, “Does Artificial Intelligence induces anxiety and shifts in skills and requirements?”
+I was interviewed by Webuters on the question, “Does Artificial Intelligence induces anxiety and shifts in skills and requirements?”

 The increasing adoption of AI in business environments has a significant impact on employee perceptions of job security and potential technology-related job displacement.
 There are a few areas which are the most affected: